hashicorp/terraform-provider-azuread/docs/resources/group.md

 * `description` - (Optional) The description for the group.
 * `display_name` - (Required) The display name for the group.
 * `dynamic_membership` - (Optional) A `dynamic_membership` block as documented below.
 Required when `types` contains `DynamicMembership`.
 Cannot be used with the `members` property.
+* `external_senders_allowed` - (Optional) Indicates whether people external to the organization can send messages to the group.
+Can only be set for Unified groups.

+~> **Known Permissions Issue** The `external_senders_allowed` property can only be set when authenticating as a Member user of the tenant and _not_ when authenticating as a Guest user or as a service principal.
+Please see the [Microsoft Graph Known Issues](https://docs.microsoft.com/en-us/graph/known-issues#groups) documentation.

 * `hide_from_address_lists` - (Optional) Indicates whether the group is displayed in certain parts of the Outlook user interface: in the Address Book, in address lists for selecting message recipients, and in the Browse Groups dialog for searching groups.
 Can only be set for Unified groups.

 ~> **Known Permissions Issue** The `hide_from_address_lists` property can only be set when authenticating as a Member user of the tenant and _not_ when authenticating as a Guest user or as a service principal.
 Please see the [Microsoft Graph Known Issues](https://docs.microsoft.com/en-us/graph/known-issues#groups) documentation.